eslint/eslint/docs/rules/one-var-declaration-per-line.md

-# Require or disallow an newline around variable declarations (one-var-declaration-per-line)
+# require or disallow newlines around `var` declarations (one-var-declaration-per-line)

 Some developers declare multiple var statements on the same line: